SuperOfficeDocs/superoffice-docs/docs/onsite/security/set-up-modsecurity.md

 ---
+title: Set up ModSecurity
-title: set_up_modsecurity
+uid: set_up_modsecurity
 description: Install and configure ModSecurity on Proxy Server for SuperOffice onsite
 author: {github-id}
 keywords: security
 so.topic: howto
-so.envir: onsite            # cloud or onsite
+so.envir: onsite
-so.client: web              # online, web, win, pocket, or mobile
+so.client: web
 ---

-# Install and configure ModSecurity on Proxy Server
+# Install and configure ModSecurity on proxy server

 The OWASP ModSecurity Core Rule Set (CRS) is a set of generic attack detection rules for use with [ModSecurity][1] or compatible web application firewalls.
 The CRS aims to protect web applications from a wide range of attacks, including the OWASP Top Ten, with a minimum of false alerts.